 In addition, reading examiners' reports can make it clear what you should not do.
-Now you know why your teacher keeps on talking about
+Now you know why your English tutor keeps on talking about exam technique!

 Although English Literature is not for everyone, any student who develops a basic grasp of analysing texts and even just widens their horizons a little by reading more books will reap the rewards.

 Reading and writing are very important skills to have in any line of business and can be applied to many other subjects when it comes to education.
 Meanwhile, being able to analyse and interpret English is also a great way to improve your confidence when it comes to communication or research that you may need to apply in future.